Dasharo/presentations/pages/dug_10/2-dasharo-community-status.md

 # Top Contributors Benefits

-* Unlimited access to Dasharo Pro Package
+* Unlimited access to the Dasharo Pro Package
 * Up to 15% discount on hardware sold by 3mdeb (excluding dropshipping)
 * How to claim?
-  - Just write an email to: contact@dasharo.com
+  - Write an email to: contact@dasharo.com

 <!--
 Dasharo Matrix Community and Dasharo Issues Contributors benefits.
 -->

 ---